Separatist movements of India: Bru National Liberation Front

 The outfit is involved in ransom mostly targeting non-Brus and Mizo Christians, which is a major source of finance for the terrorist group.
 Besides, the BNLF is also involved in violent attacks against security force personnel.
 The outfit was also engaged in internecine clashes with other terrorist outfits in the Northeast, like the National Liberation Front of Tripura (NLFT).
 In 2001, the BNLF and the government of Mizoram opened dialogue for the first time.
 By 2005, both parties arrived at an agreement that included the BNLF surrendering its arms and repatriation.
 However, in 2009, the deal fell through after Bru armed groups killed a Mizo youth.

 Currently, there have been talks of reparation between the Central Government, Government of Mizoram, Government of Tripura and various Bru organizations.
-Reparation includes one-time assistance of ₹4 lakh as a fixed deposit within a month of repatriation, monthly cash assistance of ₹5,000 through DBT, free rations for two years, ₹1.5 lakh in three instalments as house-building assistance, certificates for Eklavya residential schools, permanent residential and ST certificates and also funds to the Mizoram government for improving security in the resettlement areas.
+Reparation includes one-time assistance of ₹4 lakh as a fixed deposit within a month of repatriation, monthly cash assistance of ₹5,000 through DBT, free rations for two years, ₹1.5 lakh in three instalments as housebuilding assistance, certificates for Eklavya residential schools, permanent residential and ST certificates and also funds to the Mizoram government for improving security in the resettlement areas.
 However, attempts of repartitions have largely failed due to the demand of autonomous councils and the fear of being attacked.
 Many tribals protested against reparations in favour of permanent settlement in Tripura demanding that the Centre restore their food and cash benefits.